Omar8345/linky/README.md

 # Linky 🔗

-### Best link-shortner ever made under MIT Lisence!
+### Best link-shortner ever made under MIT License!

 ### Do you have a pretty long link like this?